-- aged 18 years (at the time of the vaccine administration) and older with an mRNA (or NuvaxovidTM or viral vector vaccines if applicable) if at least 3 months (84 days) have passed since the individual received their primary dose series. - aged 12 to 17 years (at the time of the vaccine administration) with an mRNA vaccine, if at least 6 months (168 days) have passed since completing a primary COVID-19 vaccine series, including those who are moderately to severely immunocompromised who have completed a 3-dose primary vaccine series).
-Note: With informed consent, individuals aged 12 to 17 years may receive their booster dose in less than 6 months (168 days) as long as 3 months have passed since completing their primary COVID-19 vaccine series.
+- aged 18 years (at the time of the vaccine administration) and older with an mRNA (or Nuvaxovid[TM] 11 or viral vector vaccines if applicable) if at least 3 months (84 days) have passed since the individual received their primary dose series. - aged 5 to 17 years (at the time of the vaccine administration) with an mRNA vaccine, if at least 6 months (168 days) have passed since completing a primary COVID-19 vaccine series, including those who are moderately to severely immunocompromised who have completed a 3-dose primary vaccine series12).
+Note: With informed consent, individuals aged 5 to 17 years may receive their booster dose in less than 6 months (168 days) as long as 3 months have passed since completing their primary COVID-19 vaccine series.
+In addition, at this time, only the Pediatric Pfizer BioNTech COVID-19 vaccine, orange cap (10mcg) is authorized as a booster dose for children aged 5 11 years.